chase-mortensen/chase-mortensen.github.io/content/about/about-me.md

 ## Resume

-Here is a link to my [current resume](https://docs.google.com/document/d/1n6EZnqZ7fKQOiMqzuc861H2rILZMZI1M50QWzNnkzJc/edit?usp=sharing).
+Here is a link to my [current resume](https://docs.google.com/document/d/1gkz9kz9-ugiBM0kcGmHaRdeoZJDfPU75ycJA8P3ee7E/edit?usp=sharing).

 This site is a work in progress and will contain more information about me and my projects soon.
 Stay tuned!

-My email is chase@chase-mortensen.dev if you have book recommendations or would like to introduce yourself.
+My email is chase@chase-mortensen.dev if you have book recommendations, want to play pickleball, or would like to introduce yourself.
 Thanks!

 Chase